‘Replacement theory’: The view from an immigration-wary Georgia district

 Some of his concerns are over immigration, from illegal entry to cities like New York allowing noncitizens to vote.
 But more important to him was that Ms. Greene and Mr. Trump are fighters who seemed to recognize the same system that he thinks stifled his son’s dreams.

 This week, Ms. Greene railed against what she often calls a corrupt and leftist media for suggesting that Republicans have mainstreamed replacement theory, and now bear responsibility for the violence in Buffalo.
-Before last Saturday, Mr. Walis had never even heard the term “replacement theory” before.
+Before last Saturday, Mr. Walis had never even heard the term “replacement theory.”
 He now thinks Republicans like him should “flood the polls” to protect conservative values.

-Pushing back on inequality
+Pushing back on prejudice

 But the 14th District isn’t a monolith, and to some residents replacement theory isn’t new.
 Nor are its consequences.